CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-your-aws-account.md

 * Access to Cloud Application Manager [Management site](https://account.cam.ctl.io/#/providers?type=Amazon-Web-Services).
 * The user must have an existing AWS account or should be an Administrator of the organization in Cloud Application Manager to [create](../Cloud Optimization/partner-cloud-integration-aws-new.md) or [bring](../Cloud Optimization/partner-cloud-integration-aws-existing.md) an AWS account to be managed by CenturyLink.

-### Connect Your AWS Account in Cloud Application Manager
+### Connect your AWS Account in Cloud Application Manager

 Before you deploy in AWS, you need to connect your AWS account in Cloud Application Manager.
-Watch this video for details.

-<iframe frameborder="0" height="316" src="//player.vimeo.com/video/126177639" width="561"></iframe>

-*You can open it in a new window clicking on `vimeo` with the right button.
-Then select enter full screen icon at the bottom right corner*.
+The following steps walks you through this process.

 ### Create a custom AWS Policy

-1. Go to [AWS Services console](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fconsole%2Fhome%3Fstate%3DhashArgs%2523%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fhomepage&forceMobileApp=0) and login into your account.
+1. Go to [AWS Services console](https://console.aws.amazon.com) and login into your account.
-You can reach this console from AWS Console link at Provider AWS management page in Cloud Application Manager too.
+You can reach this console from the **AWS Console** button located in your AWS Provider details page in Cloud Application Manager and you will be directly logged in.

 2. Create a custom AWS Policy.
-Go to top Services menu and in Security, Identity, & Compliance section, select IAM.
-Then select Policies in the left side menu.
+Go to top **Services** menu and in Security, Identity, & Compliance section, select **IAM**.
+Then select **Policies** in the left side menu.

 ![AWS Console Policies](../../images/aws-console/aws-console-policies.png)

-3. Click on Crete policy button and select Create your own policy.
+3. Click on **Crete policy** button and select Create your own policy.
-   There are several ways of adding a policy.
-Here we will descript how to use a script.
+   There are several ways to add a policy.
+Here we will describe how to use a JSON snippet.
-   Select JSON tab in new Amazon Create policy page and continues editing the script we show in the next section [Choosing the right policy](#choosing-the-right-policy).
+   Select **JSON** tab in new Amazon Create policy page and continue editing the snippet displayed below in [Choosing the right policy](#choosing-the-right-policy).

 ![AWS Console Policies](../../images/aws-console/aws-console-json.png)

-4. When edited, click on review policy and if there are no errors you will be prompted to give a name and a description for this policy.
-After it, save changes clicking on create policy at the bottom of the page.
+4. When edited, click on **Review policy** and if there are no errors you will be prompted to give a name and a description for this policy.
+Save changes clicking on **Create policy** at the bottom of the page.

 ![AWS Console Review](../../images/aws-console/aws-console-review.png)

-In this example we give the name *ElasticBox_Policy*.
+In this example we give the name *CAM_Policy*.
 It will be used later.

 #### Choosing the right policy